reisandylamdjani/CSE15LabReports/lab-report-1-week-2.md

 Writing the command to connect to the ssh server
 ![ssh](ssh.png)

 Replace the zz with your own course-specific username.
-It should be 3 letters, for example `cs15lwi22abc`.
+It should be 3 letters, for example `cs15lsp22abc`.
+You will replace the wi22, with sp22 because we are in the Spring quarter.
 Once, you click enter, it will prompt you to enter a password.
 This password is the same password that you use to log in to Canvas or mytritonlink.

 When you logged in successfully, it will show you a cluster status such as the image below.
 ![Terminal](TerminalLogIn.png)